 - Minimum GPA of 2.5 for applicants who graduated from ABET-accredited institutions with undergraduate degrees in civil engineering.

 - Minimum GPA of 3.0 for applicants who graduated from non-ABET-accredited institutions with undergraduate degrees in civil engineering.

 - Minimum GPA of 3.0 for applicants who graduated with undergraduate degrees other than civil engineering.

 Students not meeting the above requirements may be admitted and will be required to take additional prerequisite coursework.

-Students with non-civil engineering undergraduate degrees may be given conditional admission to the MSCE program, and they must take at least the following prerequisite courses:
+Students with non-civil engineering undergraduate degrees may be given conditional admission to the MSCE program, and must take at minimum, the following courses:

-Students with non-civil engineering undergraduate degrees must have courses in Statics and Mechanics of material and must have two semesters of calculus-based college physics and mathematics through differential equations.
+Students with non-civil engineering undergraduate degrees must have courses in statics and mechanics of material and two semesters of calculus-based college physics and mathematics through differential equations.
 Students must complete these classes before applying to the graduate program.

-Students are expected to complete all of the prerequisite courses with a B- (2.7) or better before taking graduate courses.
-However, based on the student’s academic background and interest, the graduate advisor may approve up to 9 units of graduate courses that can be taken while a student is completing prerequisite courses.
+Students are expected to complete all of the prerequisite courses with a “B-” (2.7) or better before taking graduate courses.
+However, based on the student’s academic background and interest, the graduate adviser may approve up to 9 units of graduate courses that can be taken while a student is completing prerequisite courses.